-Instructor-Initiated Drop
+Instructor Initiated Drop

 When absences, other than approved absences, interfere with the student's performance, the instructor may recommend to the division director that the student be dropped from the course.
 If this action is taken after the first six weeks of the semester, a grade of "F" may be recorded for the course.
-In the case of an instructorinitiated drop the student's advisor will be notified.
+In the case of an instructor initiated drop the advising office will be notified.
+In the event the student has accumulated 6 drops, and the drop is not eligible for an exemption to the rule, the instructor will not be able to drop the student.
+In this instance the student will have to receive the grade they have earned.